Guangzhou Airport: Transport, Services and Travel Tips

 - Required documents: valid passport only;

-- The countries covered: 45 incredible destinations, including France, Belgium, Switzerland, Germany, Italy, Spain, and many more exciting places to explore!
+- Eligible countries: 45 incredible destinations, including France, Belgium, Switzerland, Germany, Italy, Spain, and many more exciting places to explore!

 144-hour (6-day) transit visa exemption